 When I first began walking my son to school, I was the only person from our neighborhood, located just about a mile from school, walking on any given day.
 In fact, many parents where driving their kids to the corner to be picked up by the bus.
 Yet within a month, we had as many as eight children walking with us and a new parent volunteer.
 We planted one seed and it grew.
 It has now grown to a city-wide committee for Safe Routes to School and a lead principal championing Safe Routes to School throughout the school district; a pretty good harvest.

-This personal experience and the National Partnership's commitment to engaging more and more parents as Safe Routes to School campaigns planted the seeds for the new Fire Up Your Feet program last year.
+This personal experience and the Safe Routes Partnership's commitment to engaging more and more parents as Safe Routes to School campaigns planted the seeds for the new Fire Up Your Feet program last year.
 Today the Minnesota pilot program is launching a new session with more than 50 schools registered and hundreds of students participating and increasing their rates of walking and bicycling.
 This pilot has been such a success that it has sprouted interest from around the country, which we expect to grow into a national program for the 2012-2013 school year.

 Fertilizing the awareness of Safe Routes to School and the importance of built environments that allow for physical activity will be a major national event addressing the obesity epidemic.
 HBO is presenting a documentary series, The Weight of the Nation, on May 14 through May 16.
 Bringing together the nation’s leading research institutions, The Weight of the Nation, is a presentation of HBO and the Institute of Medicine (IOM), in association with the Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH), and in partnership with the Michael & Susan Dell Foundation and Kaiser Permanente.
 We applaud our partners for their support of this important media event that will undoubtedly spur a national conversation and highlight the importance of the Safe Routes to School movement.